lucaspbastos/docker-pihole-unbound/README.md

 ## Description

 This is a fork of [Chris Crowe's docker-pihole-unbound Docker deployment](https://github.com/chriscrowe/docker-pihole-unbound) that runs both Pi-Hole and Unbound in a single container.
 Some changes in this fork include:
-- Refactoring project to a single container, removing legacy two-container option
 - Enabling of Pi-Hole and Unbound's IPv6 features by default
 - Always grabbing the latest Pi-Hole Docker image
 - Downloading root.hints file for Unbound